-Leave without pay: Graduate assistants may request up to four weeks of leave without pay per semester and one week of leave without pay per summer session for illness of a close family member, death in the immediate family, or personal illness or hardship.
-If leave without pay is not approved by the administrator of the graduate assistantship, the graduate assistant may petition the Dean of the Graduate School for approval.
+Leave without pay: Graduate assistants may request up to four weeks of leave without pay per semester and one week of leave without pay per Summer session for illness of a close family member, death in the immediate family, or personal illness or hardship.
+If leave without pay is not approved by the administrator of the graduate assistantship, the graduate assistant may petition the dean of the Graduate School for approval.

-Parental leave: A graduate assistant (of any gender) is eligible for up to six weeks of parental leave.
-The request for parental leave must be made to the department at least one month in advance, with notification provided by the department chair to the Dean of the Graduate School.
+Family Leave (Graduate Assistants): A graduate assistant (of any gender) is eligible for up to six weeks of family leave without pay for the birth, adoption, new guardianship of a child; death of an immediate family member; or caring for a spouse, child or parent who has a serious health condition.
+When circumstances permit, a request for family leave should be made to the department at least one month in advance of the anticipated leave date, with notification provided by the department chair to the dean of the Graduate School.
 The Graduate School encourages the department and student to work together to enable the student to maintain enrollment and employment status during this time.
-See the Graduate School's web page, Student Employment FAQs, for additional information regarding leave for assistantship holders.
+The student must be guaranteed an assistantship upon returning from family leave to fulfill the remainder of their contract.
+See the Graduate School's webpage, Student Employment FAOs, for additional information regarding leave for assistantship holders.